Aldeburgh: Lifeboat station

-The RNLI station in the town was operating two lifeboats in 2016.
+The history of the Aldeburgh RNLI Lifeboat Station dates back to 1826 when a local lifeboat was first placed at nearby Sizewell by the Suffolk Association, crewed by men from Aldeburgh.
+Management was formally moved to Aldeburgh in 1851 and transferred to the RNLI shortly after in 1855.

+Over two centuries, the station’s crews have faced severe trials and notable losses on service—beginning with Thomas Cable Jr. in November 1855, followed by a December 1859 capsizing that claimed crewmen Thomas Cable Sr., Philip Francis Green, and John Pearce.
+The station suffered its most devastating tragedy on December 7, 1899, when the Aldeburgh lifeboat overturned in heavy seas; seven crewmen—John Pearce Butcher, Charles Alfred Crisp, Thomas Morris, Walter George Ward, Herbert William "Dogger" Downing, James Miller Ward Jr., and Allen Arthur Easter (who died of his injuries three months later)—lost their lives.

+During the Second World War, the station's lifeboats, including the Abdy Beauclerk and Lucy Lavers, served vital military roles, most famously taking part in the 1940 Dunkirk evacuation as part of the "Little Ships" fleet.
+Modernised in 1994 with an iconic post-modern boathouse directly on the beach, the station continues its long legacy of search and rescue operations along the treacherous North Sea coast.

 Moot Hall

 The sundial of the Moot Hall.

 The Moot Hall is a Grade I listed timber-framed building, used for council meetings for more than 400 years.
 The Town Clerk's office remains there and it houses the local museum.
 It was built in about 1520 and altered in 1654.
 The brick and stone infilling of the ground floor is later.
 The hall was restored and the external staircase and gable ends were rebuilt in 1854–1855 under the direction of R. M. Phipson, chief architect of the Diocese of Norwich, in which Aldeburgh then stood.
 There are 64 other listed historic buildings and monuments in the town.